MevScreenager/T04D04/README.md

 You decrypt a message.
 It looks like a rebus.
 Seems like you have to develop a small program to solve it.
 The program has to output the result of calculations to stdout.
 Do not forget to put it in src/quest3.c

 ***== Quest 3 received.
 Create an src/quest3.c program that calculates and displays a number from the Fibonacci sequence (e.g. 21) using a recursive algorithm.
-The search of the specific Fibonacci number must be organized as a separate function. ==***
+The search of the specific Fibonacci number must be organized as a separate function.
+For errors, display "n/a". ==***

 ***LOADING...***